cloud-gov/product/.github/ISSUE_TEMPLATE/team-member-offboarding.md

+---
+name: Offboard Existing cloud.gov Platform Operations Team Member
+title: Checklist for Offboarding an Existing Platform Operator
+about: This is the checklist and requirements for offboarding an existing platform operator to the cloud.gov team
+labels: ''
+assignees: ''

+---

-# Offboarding Checklist
+# Platform Operator Offboarding Checklist

 ## Instructions

-When someone leaves the cloud.gov team

-1. The System Owner (director or deputy director) creates a new issue in the private team repo called "Remove [person's name]".
-  If the System Owner cannot do this, the an operations team member can create the issue and include documentation (e.g the screenshot from an authorizing email from SO or their superior)
-2. View the raw source of this file
-3. Copy everything below the line into the new issue's body
-4. Replace "LeavingPerson" with the leaving person's name
-5. Submit the issue
-6. Assign the issue to the person who bravely volunteered to handle the person's offboarding
-7. Put the issue into the "Blocked" column [on our project board](https://github.com/orgs/cloud-gov/projects/2)

----

-In order to complete [NAME]'s exit from the cloud.gov team, the assignee should complete a prescribed set of tasks that will remove any special access.
+In order to complete `Existing Person`'s exit from the cloud.gov team, the assignee should complete a prescribed set of tasks that will remove any special access.

-# Directions:

 **Assignee:** The tasks below are organized by the role needed to complete them.
 If you can’t complete any of the items on your checklist personally, _you are responsible for ensuring that an appropriate person does it_.

 For compliance we need to show that critical offboarding actions happen within 24 hours of departure; some actions below **need GitHub issues comments** when completed.
-Completing tasks _before_ departure is good. (control PS-4: personnel termination)
+Completing tasks _before_ departure is good. (control PS-4: personnel termination).

-## [NAME]
+## `Existing Person`

 - [ ] Initiate the process via the [Leaving TTS Handbook page](https://handbook.18f.gov/leaving-tts/)